-- Get an Emergency Kit ready (see checklist that follows).
+- Get an Emergency Kit ready (view the checklist that follows).

 - Teach children how and when to dial 911.

-- Purchase a NOAA Weather Radio that automatically alerts when a severe weather watch or warning is issued.
+- Purchase an NOAA Weather Radio that automatically alerts when a severe weather watch or warning is issued.

 - Find out about the disaster plans at your workplace, children's school or child care center, and other places where your family spends time away from home.

 - Make sure your child's school or child care center has your current emergency contact number.